Almaza Air Base

-Almaza Air Force Base Airport is a regional airport in north-eastern Cairo, the capital of Egypt.
-It was established as a civilian aerodrome, but was partly taken over by the British military, designated RAF Heliopolis and later RAF Almaza.
-Today it is a military aerodrome of the Egyptian Air Force as well as regional civil airport.
+Almaza Air Base is a Air base of the Egyptian Air Force located in Heliopolis, Cairo, Cairo Governorate.
+It was established as a civilian aerodrome, but was partly taken over by the British military, designated RAF Almaza.
+Today it is a military aerodrome of the Egyptian Air Force.

 History

 The aerodrome was established in the Cairo suburb of Heliopolis in February 1910, when Baron Empain organised the first air meeting in Africa.
-The event was supervised by the Aéro-Club de France, and attracted several leading French aviators, including Hubert Latham, Henri Rougier, Jacques Balsan, Hubert Le Blon, Arthur Duray, and Mme.
-Raymonde de Laroche.
+The event was supervised by the Aéro-Club de France, and attracted several leading French aviators, including Hubert Latham, Henri Rougier, Jacques Balsan, Hubert Le Blon, Mme.
+Raymonde de Laroche, and Belgian Arthur Duray.
 Other entrants included Hans Grade from Germany, Frederick van Riemsdijk from the Netherlands, and Hayden Sands from the USA (although apparently not an official entrant).
-The only British flier A. Mortimer Singer crashed during a practice flight, breaking his leg, and was forced to withdraw.
+The only British flier, Mortimer Singer, crashed during a practice flight, breaking his leg, and was forced to withdraw.
 The aerodrome remained active until the First World War, when the British Army built a new airfield immediately to the south-east.
 The original airfield site has now been completely built over, and is partially occupied by the Egyptian Military Academy.

-During World War I the aerodrome was operated by the British Royal Flying Corps, housing several squadrons as well as a training wing, and then the Royal Air Force, being designated RAF Heliopolis in April 1918.
-In the inter-war period it remained an active RAF base, housing several squadrons, including No. 208 Squadron RAF which was based there almost continuously from 1927 until 1942.

-In the 1920s it was named Almaza Airport by the Egyptian government.
+In the 1920s it was named Almaza Airport by the Egyptian government after László Almásy.
 It became the first base of the Egyptian Army Air Force (EAAF) when on 2 June 1932 the first five de Havilland Gipsy Moth trainer aircraft arrived from Hatfield Aerodrome, north of London, flown by three Egyptian and two British pilots.
 The EAAF became independent in 1937 and was renamed the Royal Egyptian Air Force (REAF).